-- Knee pain which is localised to a specific point on the front of your shin bone, just below your knee.
+- Knee pain that is localised to a specific point on the front of your shin bone, just below your knee.
 This bony protrusion is called the tibial tuberosity.

-- Pain becomes worse with exercise, particularly weight-bearing exercise such as running, football, and sports involving jumping.
+- Pain becomes worse with exercise, particularly weight-bearing exercises such as running, football, and sports involving jumping.